 You can send any created ticket back to its author in case its missing details.
 You can do that by clicking the send back to author button.

 The ticket author receives a notification alerting them of the ticket having been sent back.
-They can alter the description of the ticket, the assignee (in manual assignment), the area/type/sub-type (for automatic routing) among other items.
+They can alter the description of the ticket.

 When done, the author can submit the ticket again and confirm the changes.